-Jon Burgerman is a UK born, NYC-based artist instigating improvisation and play through drawing and spectacle.
+Jon Burgerman is the UK born, NYC-based artist instigating improvisation and play through drawing and spectacle.
 He is a purveyor of doodles and is often credited and referenced as the leading figure in the popular 'Doodle' art style.

 His work is placed between fine art, urban art and pop-culture, using humour to reference and question his contemporary milieu.
 His is a pervasive and instantly recognisable aesthetic that exists across a multitude of forms including canvases, large-scale murals (indoor and outside), sculpture, toys, apparel, design, print and people (as tattoos and temporary drawings).